 I don’t think it’s the rain itself that drives people crazy in the winter, but rather the persistent lack of sunshine.

 The rain is never very heavy – it’s mostly a light-moderate drizzle with periodic days of overcast (without rain) and periodic days of heavy rain.
 But there are very few blue-sky days.
 It’s like the weather equivalent to Chinese water torture: a few drops are insignificant, but after a while, the relentlessness of the drops can drive you mad (or a little depressed, in my case).

-That said, I would still rather have the long stretches rain than the heavy snowfall of southwestern Ontario or extreme cold of the Prairies.
+That said, I would still rather have the long stretches of rain than the heavy snowfall of southwestern Ontario or the extreme cold of the Prairies.

 I think it’s also important that you find activities that get you outside in all types of weather.
 I still went hiking throughout the winter and I would regularly see mountain bikers and cyclists as well.
 That helped a lot with my mood.

 Hmm, this is a tricky topic and it really comes down to what you’re comparing Vancouver to.
 There are plenty of job-hunting websites that can tell you the statistics, so here I’ll provide you with a few anecdotes.

 I have friends who have been trying to move here for nursing and teaching, and they’ve told me that aren’t many openings.
 When there have been openings, the salary is similar to what they are currently making, but the cost of living in Vancouver is so much higher that it doesn’t make financial sense.